 Find out more about how to use a Lifetime ISA to save for a home.

 This works the same way as other ISAs, but is specifically designed for children.
-You can open a junior ISA for your child at any point, putting away savings each year up to the annual limit with tax-free interest.
-Your child can then access the ISA once they turn 18.
+You can open a junior ISA for your child at any point, putting away up to £9,000 each year.
+Your child can then access the ISA once they turn 18, and will no tax on the proceeds.
 Junior ISAs hold either cash or stocks & shares or a mixture of the two.
 Talk to your financial adviser about the best option for your child’s long-term investment.

 Find out more about saving for children.